STEPS TO HOME OWNERSHIP

 Make an appointment with your lawyer

-Your lawyer will have your contact information sent to them when your REALTOR’s® conveyancing send over the file, but it would be a good idea to phone your lawyer and make sure they know who you are and the best number to phone is.
+Your lawyer will have your contact information sent to them when your REALTOR’s® conveyancing department sends over the file, but it would be a good idea to phone your lawyer and make sure they know who you are and how best to contact you.

-It is a good Idea to phone your utility companies and advise them on your upcoming move.
-You will have enough things to do on a moving day without worrying about setting up your gas, or electricity.
-Take a look at our Address Change page to find out who you should contact.
+It is a good idea to phone your utility companies and advise them on your upcoming move.
+You will have enough things to do on a moving day without worrying about setting up your gas or electricity.
+Take a look at our Address Change page to find out whom you should contact.

 Call your insurance company to put fire insurance in your new home; you will not be able to take possession without fire insurance in place.

-Now you are in the house you will do a walk through with your REALTOR® making sure everything is as it should be, according to the contract.
+Now that you are in the house you will do a walk through with your REALTOR® to make sure everything is in accordance with the contract.
 If there are problems, your REALTOR® will inform your lawyer, and they will seek a solution.

-Finally, the day is here!!
-The process starts that morning when your lender sends the mortgage proceeded to your lawyer’s trust account.
-Your lawyer then sends the mortgage money along with your down payment to the seller’s lawyer trust account.
-Once the Selling lawyer has confirmed that the full amount has been received in their trust account, they will phone the listing agent and tell them to release the keys.
+Finally, the day is here!
+The process starts the morning of, when your lender sends the mortgage proceeded to your lawyer’s trust account.
+Your lawyer then sends the mortgage money along with your down payment to the seller’s lawyer’s trust account.
+Once the selling lawyer has confirmed that the full amount has been received in their trust account, they will phone the listing agent and tell them to release the keys.
 The listing agent will then tell your real estate agent that the keys have been released and he can pick them up, and release them at 12:00 noon.
-Note: please keep in mind that it is common to have a wire transfer be held up for a variety of reasons so don’t book movers, cleaners, or another professional for 12:00 noon as you might not get access to the property at that exact time.
+Note: please keep in mind that it is common to have a wire transfer be held up for a variety of reasons, so don’t book movers, cleaners, or other professional services for 12:00 noon, as you might not get access to the property at that exact time.
 Ask your REALTOR® when to book these services.

 Enjoy your new home

 Enjoy your new home and call your REALTOR® if questions come up along the way.
-Just because the transaction competes your REALTOR® should still have the mind set of still working for you.
+Even though the transaction is complete, your REALTOR® should still have the mindset of working for you.

-If you have been happy with the service, your REALTOR® has provided… refer him!!
-Friends, family and coworkers deserve to be as happy with the buying or selling of their new home as you are, so share your experience with them.
+If you have been happy with the service your REALTOR® has provided… refer them!
+Friends, family, and coworkers deserve to be as happy with the buying or selling of their new home as you are, so share your experience with them.
 The highest form of thanks to your REALTOR® is when they receive a referral because of your kind words.